KuraFire/glf-quartz/GLF Qz/love-first-is/A Framework.md

 5. Say “Yes, And!”
 6. Practice Mindfulness
 7. Break The Fourth Wall
-8. Create And Gift
-9. Play Together, Win Together
+8. Play To Win Together
-10. Validate The Story
+9. Validate The Story
-12. Find Your Tribe
+10. Find Your Tribe
+11. Create And Gift
+12. Celebrate Our Differences
+13. Be Curious, Not Judgmental
 14. Connect The Dots
-13. Celebrate Our Differences
-15. Be Curious, Not Judgmental
-16. Make Good Art
+15. Make Good Art
-17. Experiment
+16. Experiment
-11. Don’t Be Perfect
+17. Don’t Be Perfect
 18. Teach Everything You Know
 19. Question Everything
 20. Restore Balance